-We seek to help families who have demonstrated need.
 The Financial Aid Committee uses the School and Student Services (SSS) as the basis for its determination of what a family is expected to contribute toward educational expenses.
 The SSS methodology takes into consideration such things as taxable and non-taxable income, assets and investments, and makes allowances for things such as daily living expenses.
 The formula also considers family size and the number of children attending tuition-charging schools.
 We also account for factors relevant to living in Los Angeles and attending Harvard-Westlake.
 The Harvard-Westlake Financial Aid office makes all final decisions on grants.

-We consider that both parents have an obligation to contribute to the extent they can to their children’s educational expenses.
-We take into account the assets and income of both natural parents.
+We consider that parents have an obligation to contribute to the extent they can to their children’s educational expenses.
+We account for the assets and income of parents .
 We cannot be bound by the assertion that one parent has disclaimed legally or otherwise any responsibility for educational expenses.
-If either parent has remarried, we will consider the income and assets of the step-parent, keeping in mind the obligation of that step-parent to his or her natural children.
+If either parent has remarried, we will consider the income and assets of the step-parent, keeping in mind the obligation of that step-parent to his or her children.
 If either parent lives in a household with another adult, we may consider the assets and income of that person, depending on circumstances.
-In view of this, both natural parents and their current spouses need to fill out a separate PFS form.
+In view of this, parents and their current spouses need to fill out a separate PFS form.

 We believe that families bear the primary responsibility for the education of their children, therefore we expect both parents to contribute to the cost of tuition.
 If a parent is not working for pay, additional income equal to tuition will be imputed into the tuition calculation.
 This policy attempts to account for income a parent could earn by choosing to work.